Haru Fujimura is a delinquent

 - Eldritch Location: Eriko's house, as revealed in chapter 77.

-- Engrish/Gratuitous English: Inui does this a lot, resulting in a fair amount of her dialogue not making sense.
+- Engrish/Gratuitous English/Gratuitous Japanese: Inui does all three, often at the same time.
+This results in a fair amount of her dialogue not making sense.

 Inui: I'm fond of a little Air Hand!